 All court forms and documents should be typed or printed using blue-black or black ink.
 Filing a petition with the Probate Clerk in The B.F.
 Sisk Courthouse starts the probate proceeding.

-SETTING A HEARING DATE FOR PROBATE
+SETTING A HEARING DATE IN PROBATE

-PROBATE CALENDAR NOTE
+PROBATE CALENDAR NOTES

 The Probate Division of the Fresno County Superior Court is dedicated to serving the needs of the public in all matters related to Probate, Trusts, Guardianship, Conservatorship, Mental Health, and related cases.
 We will strive to meet the needs of our customers, and to provide them with professional, courteous, and friendly service.
 We will provide information and direction where appropriate, promote positive communication, and maintain the integrity of the judicial system.